epsilonhalbe/Talks/20151021-LH-Func/Readme.md

 ## intro

-Imagine an OO language, where there are class methods and a keyword `pure` that indicates a 'non-null' object, but every normal object works as usual, i.e. can be `null`.
+Imagine an OO language, where there are class methods and a keyword `pure` that indicates a 'non-null' object (similar to `@non-null` annotations in Java, `ObjectType nonnull` in Obj-C), but every normal object works as usual, i.e. can be `null`.

 And for every multi argument function can be applied partially, for example